Rising-Stars-by-Sunshine/STATS201_Aida/literature/Readme.md

 3. What is the anomaly detection performance of the proposed model in comparison to K-means and LSTM?

 ### Application Scenarios
 The research holds importance in several application scenarios, contributing to the enhancement of power grid maintenance, energy savings, and power theft prevention.
 The findings have implications for identifying abnormal consumption patterns, promoting electricity consumption safety awareness, and improving overall energy efficiency.
-Given that anomalies in data may indicate malfunctions, the research addresses real-world issues by offering a solution for anomaly detection, particularly in the context of power theft, which accounts for a significant portion of energy loss in some developing countries.
+Given that anomalies in data may indicate malfunctions, the research addresses real-world issues by offering a solution for anomaly detection, particularly in the context of power theft, which accounts for a significant portion of energy loss in some developing countries (Antmann,2009).

 The research is inspired by the unsolved challenges in power consumption prediction and anomaly detection.
 The variability in electric energy usage, the presence of anomalies, and the need for efficient detection methods pose challenges to existing models.
 Traditional models often focus on univariate prediction and anomaly detection, limiting their applicability in scenarios with diverse variables.
 While LSTM models have been widely used, they face challenges in processing time series features efficiently.